-As dss users you have each likely had to think through this multiple OS challenges.
-What are your current personal laptop 💻 computer conclusions.
-PC, macintiosh, Linux,
+As DSS users you have each likely had to think through these multiple OS challenges.
+What are your current personal laptop 💻 computer conclusions: PC, Macintosh, Linux,

 Hi @tgb417 , I was mostly playing with WSL to see if I could get a basic install of Dataiku up and running on a Windows machine b/c I was having difficulty with Virtualbox.
 I didn't do any real work on that instance, so I can't comment on its viability.